Monitor Application Logs using Humio

 This page provides basic directions for accessing your application logs.
 More learning resources can be found at https://docs.humio.com/.

-Log in at https://cloud.humio.com/ using the credentials you provided to BloomReach.
-For example when using the Gmail account, Click on Sign in with Google and enter your credentials.
+Log in at https://cloud.humio.com/ using the credentials you provided to Bloomreach.
+For example when using a Google account, click on Sign in with Google and enter your credentials.

-Once logged in, click on the name of your stack (there is only one entry).
-Click on a row and you will see at the bottom of the screen fields appear that you can use for filtering.
+Click on the name of your stack.
+Click on a row and at the bottom of the screen you will see fields appear that you can use for filtering.